zeyadsalah22/Design-Patterns/README.md

 #### Composite Pattern
 - **Explanation**: Composes objects into tree structures to represent part-whole hierarchies.
 Composite Pattern lets clients treat individual objects and compositions of objects uniformly.
 - **Main Points**:
-  - Useful when you need to represent part-whole hierarchies.
+  - All elements share the same interface allowing client to treat individual objects and compositions uniformly.
-  - Allows you to treat individual objects and compositions of objects uniformly.
+  - Help you create a tree-like object structure using simple and complex objects.
-  - Simplifies client code by using a common interface.
+  - Applies open-closed principle, you can introduce new element types in the application without breaking the existing code.
 - **Components**:
   - Component
   - Leaf